Home » The healthcare industry is evolving in these 5 African countries…

 So, what has changed?

-Africa’s middle class is growing fast, and its countries are undergoing rapid urbanization, making it less costly for investors to reach potential clients.
+Africa’s middle class is growing fast, and its countries are undergoing rapid urbanisation, making it less costly for investors to reach potential clients.
 In fact, Africa is growing so rapidly that it is expected that by 2030 – less than 6 years from now – 1 in 5 consumers will be from the continent.

-With urbanization comes a change in lifestyle: more white-collar jobs lead to a sedentary lifestyle, and to more disposable income to spend on dining and entertainment… Non-communicable diseases like diabetes, and hypertension also spread in consequence, once again creating an opportunity gap.
+With urbanisation comes a change in lifestyle: more white-collar jobs lead to a sedentary lifestyle, and to more disposable income to spend on dining and entertainment… Non-communicable diseases like diabetes, and hypertension also spread in consequence, once again creating an opportunity gap.

 Each African country has reached its own stage of development.
 Some African markets are more mature, and others are at an early stage, presenting the opportunity of becoming pioneers in the industry to investors.